Photo: DOT Press Conference September 2011

 Pedestrians for Accessible and Safe Streets

-PASS’s mission: to work to ensure that blind, visually impaired, and deaf-blind individuals have full access to the streets and sidewalks of New York.
-Our goal is to work closely with other stakeholders interested in pedestrian safety, and the New York City and State legislators, officials, and departments to create safe streets for everyone in New York City.
+PASS’s mission: to work to ensure that blind, visually impaired, and deaf-blind individuals have full access to our city’s streets and sidewalks.
+Our goal is to work closely with other stakeholders interested in pedestrian safety, and New York City and State legislators, officials, and departments to create safe streets for everyone in New York City.

 Accessible Pedestrian Signals